hapijs/catbox/README.md

     - `id` - the unique item identifier (within the policy segment).
     - `callback` - a function with the signature `function(err)`.
 - `ttl(created)` - given a `created` timestamp in milliseconds, returns the time-to-live left based on the configured rules.
-- `getOrGenerate(id, generateFunc, callback)` - get an item from the cache if found, otherwise calls the `generateFunc` to produce a new value and stores it in the cache.
-This method applies the staleness rules.
-Its arguments are:
-    - `id` - the unique item identifier (within the policy segment).
-    - `generateFunc` - the function used to generate a new cache item if one is not found in the cache.
-The method's signature is
-      `function(err, value, ttl)` where:
-        - `err` - an error condition.
-        - `value` - the new value generated.
-        - `ttl` - the cache ttl value in milliseconds.
-Set to `0` to skip storing in the cache.
-Defaults to the cache global policy.
-    - `callback` - a function with the signature `function(err, value, cached, report)` where:
-        - `err` - any errors encountered.
-        - `value` - the fetched or generated value.
-        - `cached` - the `cached` object returned by `policy.get()` is the item was found in the cache.
-        - `report` - an object with logging information about the operation.